ijunier/twinTrans/README.md

 # twinTrans
-Python implementation of the twin transcriptional-loop model
+Python implementation of the twin transcriptional-loop model using a Gillespie protocol

 ---

 ## Usage

-The code runs on `Python 3.7`.
+The code has been tested using `Python 3.7`.

 ### Basic